amir-fromm/lab_tools/HHpred_wrapper/README.md

 done
 ```

-The search is limited to 250,000 MB of required memory.
-The code should be executed using bash inside the folder that contains the saparated sequences, in .faa format.
 The output is a folder named output, with .hhr files in the name of the sequences.

 ### 02.parsing_hhpred_limited.sh
 Parse the .hhr files into tsv files, using the python code: parse_hhpred_results.py
-The search is limited to 300,000 MB of required memory.
+The code is limited to 300,000 MB of required memory.
 The file should be executed using bash inside the folder that contains the saparated sequences, as the previous code.
 The output is a matching .tsv file for each .hhr file created previously.